JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/03_Lab3/index.md

 ![Pie Chart Color Change](../../assets/images/PieChartColors.png)

-Our final question to answer - *How much money is deposited vs withdrawn?*
+Our final question to answer: **How much money is deposited vs withdrawn?**

 22. Just as with each section, duplicate our very **first section** and hit “**Run**”.
 Now we need to edit the query and filter for actionType “**withdrawal**” or “**deposit**”.
 Once we have filtered the data, the next step is to create a **timesries**.
 Do this by click **valueChange** column and “**convert to timeseries**”